MerianSurvey/tractor-tests/README.md

 # tractor_tests
-Tests related to modeling dwarf galaxies using the tractor.
+Tests related to modeling dwarf galaxies using `the Tractor`.